National Society of New England Women

 The National Society of New England Women is a lineage society whose members are women with an ancestor born in New England before 1789 or in the Nassau or Suffolk counties of Long Island before 1700.

-The society was founded by Mrs. William Gerry Slade in 1895.
+The society was founded by Emma H. Slade in 1895.
 It met at the Waldorf Astoria New York and established branches elsewhere which were organised as colonies.
 For example, a colony was established in Madison, Wisconsin in 1930.
 The organization had at the time 55 colonies with a total membership of over three thousand.

 The colonies engage in educational works with a patriotic theme such as sponsoring essay contests, pageants, scholarships and support of libraries.